Soul Review (2020) – A cosmic journey full of music, laughter, and magical insights about the meaning of life and existence!

 We love this movie and we could not recommend it more!
 It is a delightful, and heartfelt exploration of life, healing and growth.
 It is a reminder that what we do and say matters.
 That every single day we are here matters.
 There does not have to be some big cosmic reason for us to be here, just living your life as best as you can, being open to growth, and being the best person you can be is more than enough.

 So, let Soul take you on a healing journey that's both a philosophical odyssey and an emotional voyage.
 It's a visually stunning reminder that our lives are defined by the way we perceive them and to embrace simplicity and love.
-This wonderful film encourages you to find purpose and gratitude in every note, every laugh, and every moment of existence.
+If you are someone who enjoys Pixar, films that make you feel introspective, and makes you think all while laughing and crying, then this is the movie for you!
+Cheers to this wonderful film that encourages viewers to find purpose and gratitude in every note, every laugh, and every moment of existence!
+And, most importantly cheers to you!

 We give this movie 5 Soul Cocktails out of 5!